City Arts & Lectures

-City Arts & Lectures produces onstage conversation at the Herbst Theatre in San Francisco.
-Founded by Sydney Goldstein in 1980, City Arts & Lectures produces more than fifty live events a year and records most events for edited and delayed broadcast on public radio.
-These programs are heard on over 170 public radio stations across the United States.
-Co-produced by National Public Radio affiliate KQED in San Francisco, the on-air broadcasts are introduced by Linda Hunt and hosted by various appropriate interviewers and luminaries.
+City Arts & Lectures, is a San Francisco-based non-profit that has offered unique programs with leading figures in arts and ideas since 1980.
+Each year there are more than fifty lectures and onstage conversations – and a few surprise performances, film tributes, and concerts – with outstanding writers, critics, scientists, performing artists, and cultural figures from around the world.

+Events are held in the historic Sydney Goldstein Theater (formerly Nourse) in San Francisco’s Performing Arts Center and online.
+Programs can be heard via edited and delayed broadcasts on more than 130 public radio stations across the country, co-produced with KQED 88.5 FM in San Francisco, as well as on their own podcast.

 The Herbst Theatre's earthquake retrofit which began in 2013, served as the impetus to restore the 1,687-seat Nourse Theater located a few blocks away at 275 Hayes Street, San Francisco, California.
 The Nourse Theater originally was presumed be the interim home of the lecture series.
 The Nourse Theater is now the main venue for City Arts and Lectures events.